Donald G. Padilla Community Excellence Award

 The nominee must be a PRSA member in good standing.
 All nominees not chosen for the award will automatically remain in the nomination process for three years.

 All entries are reviewed by a board-appointed panel of previous Donald G. Padilla Distinguished Practitioner Award honorees according to the judging criteria.
 All nominees not selected will remain in the nomination process for three years.
-The recipient will be notified in March/April 2020 and the award will be given at the Minnesota PRSA Classics Awards banquet in May 2020.
+The recipient will be notified in March/April 2021 and the award will be given at the Minnesota PRSA Classics Awards banquet in the spring of 2021.

 In 1995, Minnesota PRSA created the Community Classics Award to honor a person who is judged by the chapter’s leadership to have made selfless contributions of time and public relations talent to make our community a better place.